Wirecard slides again after short seller demands CEO's head

 TCI has disclosed a short position in Wirecard of 1.04% of shares outstanding.

 Reporting by Douglas Busvine.
-Editing by Carmel Crimmins
+Editing by Carmel Crimmins and Elaine Hardcastle